ImmanuelHaffner/pigmentor.nvim/README.md

 ## ⚙️ Configuration

-Pigmentor comes with sensible defaults, but you can customize it to your needs:
+Pigmentor comes with sensible defaults, but you can customize it to your needs.

 ### Default Configuration